kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder/README.md

 ID, the resolved parameters, and any edge-specific metadata.
 The run summary JSON records the same information alongside per-stage success counts, making it easy for downstream training or inference code to validate schema compatibility.

+> **Tip for inference:** the training/inference pipelines now consume the
+> auto-generated `graph_metadata.json` and `graph_builder_summary.json` to
+> recreate the exact feature configuration downstream.
+Keep these sidecar files
+> alongside your `.pt` tensors so inference can regenerate graphs with identical
+> modules/params when needed.